wolfenfeld/Palant-ri/README.md

-Palantíri
+Palantiri
 --------

-In Quenya (an Elvish tongue), Palantíri means "far-seeing".
+In Quenya (an Elvish tongue), Palantiri means "far-seeing".

 Palantíri is an "Out of the Box" visualization tool box comprised of multiple modules.